influxdata/telegraf/docs/specs/tsd-008-probe-on-startup.md

 ## Probing

-First, we must define what it means for a plugin to `Probe`.
-Probing is an action whereby the plugin will attempt to communicate with its external service, device, entity, or executable as if it were gathering real metrics.
-The payload of this communication attempt is not used to record any metrics.
+Probing is an action whereby the plugin should ensure that the plugin will be fully functional on a best effort basis.
+This may comprise communicating with its external service, trying to access required devices, entities or executables etc  to ensure that the plugin will not produce errors during e.g. data collection or data output.
+Probing must *not* produce, process or output any metrics.

 Plugins that support probing must implement the `ProbePlugin` interface.
 Such plugins should behave in the following manner: